Mack Swain: Personal life

 Swain was married to actress Cora King.

 Death

-Swain died in Tacoma, Washington, on August 25, 1935, following an illness that only lasted a few hours.
+Swain died on a train bound from Chicago to Hollywood in August 25, 1935, following an illness that lasted only a few hours.
+He was buried in Tacoma, Washington.

+It is rumored that an accident sustained in an early Keystone Cops skit involving Roscoe "Fatty" Arbuckle kicking him in the stomach eventually led to his death.

 Legacy

 For his contribution to the motion picture industry, Swain received a star on the Hollywood Walk of Fame, at 1500 Vine Street.